-SQL Exercises: Find the number of orders booked for each day
+SQL Exercise: Number of orders booked for each day

 SQL Formatting Output: Exercise-2 with Solution